LifeIsStrange/An-algorithm-for-curing-ageing/README.md

 # An-algorithm-for-curing-ageing
-WIP
-DO NOT READ YET, THIS IS TOTALLY UNCOMPLETE.

 To solve a problem one must first understand and define it.

 So, what is ageing?
 Ageing is in itself something simple.